PatzEdi/AndroidSecretary/README.md

 - [Ollama](https://ollama.ai/)
 - [OpenAI](https://openai.com/)

-If you like AndroidSecretary, make sure to give it a star! ⭐️

 ## Contributing
 If you would like to contribute to this project, feel free to fork the project and make a pull request.
 I will review the pull request and merge it if it fits the project.
 If you have any questions, feel free to open an issue.